Leon Theremin: United States

-After being sent on a lengthy tour of Europe starting 1927 – including London, Paris and towns in Germany – during which he demonstrated his invention to full audiences, Theremin went to the United States, arriving on 30 December 1927 with his first wife Katia.
+After being sent on a lengthy tour of Europe starting 1927–including London, Paris, and towns in Germany – during which he demonstrated his invention to full audiences, Theremin went to the United States arriving on 30 December 1927 with his first wife Katia.
 He performed the theremin with the New York Philharmonic in 1928.
-He patented his invention in the United States in 1928 and subsequently granted commercial production rights to RCA.
+He patented his invention in the United States in 1928 and then granted commercial production rights to RCA.

 Theremin set up a laboratory in New York in the 1930s, where he further refined the theremin and experimented with other inventions and new electronic musical instruments.
-These included the Rhythmicon, commissioned by the Russian composer and theorist Joseph Schillinger.
+These included the Rhythmicon commissioned by the composer Henry Cowell.

 In 1930, ten thereminists performed on stage at Carnegie Hall.
 Two years later, Theremin conducted the first-ever electronic orchestra, featuring the theremin and other electronic instruments including a "fingerboard" theremin which resembled a cello in use (Theremin was a cellist).

-In 1931, he worked with composer Joseph Schillinger to build an instrument called the rhythmicon.
+In 1931, he worked with composer Henry Cowell to build an instrument called the rhythmicon.
 They were lucky to have gotten it to market as quickly as they did as brothers Otto and Benjamin Miessner had almost completed a similar instrument with the same name.